Bond 2025

 - Kitchen: Upgrade outdated and inefficient units

-- Classrooms: Replace broken and outdated personal devices every student uses for curriculum and instruction
+- Classrooms: Replace broken and outdated personal devices that every student uses for curriculum and instruction

 Lakeridge High School